andrasq/node-disrequire/README.md

 Changelog
 ---------

+- 1.1.2 - fix for use with source maps
 - 1.1.1 - fix global leak of name `stack`
 - 1.1.0 - new `disrequire.quick()` shallow unload
 - 1.0.5 - speed up disrequire() with many cross-linked modules